codelyfe/Avada-PHP-Element-Plugin/README.md

 - License URI: https://www.gnu.org/licenses/gpl-2.0.html

 ## Support
-For any issues, you can reach out to the plugin author [Randal Burger](https://www.paypal.me/codelyfe).
+For any issues, you can reach out to the plugin author codelyfe@gmail.com [Donate](https://www.paypal.me/codelyfe).